 The SSIF operates essentially as a real investment firm.
 The SSIF manages real money for a real client.
-It is not a game or a simulation.
 In this way, participation in the SSIF should be viewed similar to an internship, and the experience has the potential to be far more beneficial than some internships.
 Students in the SSIF learn by doing – making decisions about the portfolio and conducting the business of the SSIF, including creating reports and making presentations.

 With this opportunity comes responsibility.
 SSIF members are expected to practice professional and ethical conduct in all matters.

 The SSIF is responsible for choosing the investments in a portfolio.
 Currently, the portfolio is worth approximately $2.5 million.
 Following a specific investment process, SSIF members conduct research and analysis into eligible stocks and try to identify the best stocks for the portfolio.
 Presentations of this analysis are made nearly every week and are accompanied by “buy” or “sell” decisions.